 Commissioner Thompson stated that he had served on the Planning and Zoning Commission in Flower Mound for ten years until 1998.
-During that time, the City was going the comprehensive plan came first, the conversations with the applicants could take a different shape and bring you something different than the original conversation.
+During that time, the City was going through massive growth.
+Commissioner Thompson continued that when the amendment to the comprehensive plan came first, the conversations with the applicants could take a different shape and bring you something different than the original conversation.
 This can be complex because what you have voted and said was on the record.